ELIGIBLE DOMESTIC RELATIONS ORDER ACT (EXCERPT)

 (vii) The domestic relations order does not require the payment of a benefit to an alternate payee that is required to be paid to another alternate payee under a previously filed eligible domestic relations order.

-(viii) The domestic relations order is filed before the participant's retirement allowance effective date.
+(viii) The domestic relations order is filed with the retirement system before the participant's retirement allowance effective date or the participant's death, whichever occurs first.

 (ix) The domestic relations order requires that the social security numbers of the participant and the alternate payee be sent to the retirement system in an attachment to the order.
 The attachment shall not be filed with the court, but shall be attached to the domestic relations order when it is sent to the plan administrator for approval.